 In this module you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, and you will gain a valuable insight into how to influence policy.
-The module will be delivered via a series of lectures from, or visits to, stakeholders which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.
+The module will be delivered via a series of lectures and guest speakers, which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.

 Human and Techological Resource Management